Capitals move to brink of maiden Stanley Cup triumph

-(Reuters) - The Washington Capitals cruised to a 6-2 win over the Vegas Golden Knights on Monday to move within one victory of the franchise’s first Stanley Cup championship.
+(Reuters) - The Washington Capitals moved one win away from their first Stanley Cup championship with a 6-2 victory over the Vegas Golden Knights on Monday.

+The win over the Golden Knights, who are in their inaugural season, gave Washington a 3-1 lead in the National Hockey League’s best-of-seven championship series, which resumes in Las Vegas on Thursday.

 The Capitals withstood a furious start by Vegas, who botched a pair of glorious early scoring opportunities, before pulling away with first-period goals from T.J.
 Oshie, Tom Wilson and Devante Smith-Pelly.

-With the win, Washington holds a commanding 3-1 lead in the National Hockey League’s best-of-seven championship series, which resumes in Las Vegas on Thursday.
+“One win away; it’s the hardest one,” said Alex Ovechkin, who is trying to become the first Russian player to captain a Stanley Cup champion.

+“We knew this game was very important for us.
+Obviously we have a little bit of luck on our side, they hit the post.
+But we just grinded it out, we use our chances, stick to the system, stick to the plan, and we get the result.”

-The first-season Golden Knights almost opened the scoring but sent one shot off the side of the net, while another hit the post with Capitals goalie Braden Holtby out of position on both efforts.
+Vegas almost opened the scoring but sent one shot off the side of the net, while another hit the post with Capitals goalie Braden Holtby out of position on both efforts.

 The Capitals made no such mistake when their first big chance presented itself on the power-play with Oshie burying a rebound of an Evgeny Kuznetsov shot past Vegas goalie Marc-Andre Fleury nearly 10 minutes into the opening period.